1383–1385 Portuguese interregnum: Background

+Civil war

 1383

 The regent's privy council made the error of excluding any representation of the merchants of Lisbon.
-On the other hand, the popular classes of Lisbon, Beja, Porto, Évora, Estremoz, Portalegre and some other municipalities of the kingdom rose in favour of John (João), Master of Avis, seeing him as the national candidate (and the preferred national candidate).
-The first move was taken by the faction of John of Aviz in December 1383.
-João Fernandes Andeiro, Count of Ourém, called Conde Andeiro, the detested lover of the dowager queen, was murdered by a group of conspirators led by João of Aviz.
+On the other hand, the popular classes of Lisbon, Beja, Porto, Évora, Estremoz, Portalegre and some other municipalities of the kingdom rose in favour of John (João), Grandmaster of Avis, seeing him as the national candidate (and the preferred national candidate).
+The first move was taken by the faction of the Grandmaster of Avis in December 1383.
+João Fernandes Andeiro, Count of Ourém, called Conde Andeiro, the detested lover of the dowager queen, was murdered by a group of conspirators led by the Grandmaster.
 Following this act, John, acclaimed "rector and defender of the realm" by the people of Lisbon, and also supported by the city's great merchants, was now the leader of the opposition to the pretensions of John I of Castile, who tried to be recognised as monarch iure uxoris, against the Treaty of Salvaterra.

 1384

 The armed resistance met the Castilian army on April 6, 1384, in the Battle of Atoleiros.
-General Nuno Álvares Pereira won the battle for the Aviz party, but victory was not decisive.
+General Nuno Álvares Pereira won the battle for the Avis party, but victory was not decisive.
 John I of Castile then retreated to Lisbon in May and besieged the capital, with an auxiliary fleet blocking the city's port in the river Tagus, in a severe drawback to the independence cause.
 Without the capital and its riches and commerce, little could be done to free the country from the Castilian king.
 On his side, John I of Castile needed Lisbon, not only for financial reasons, but also for political ones—neither he nor Beatrice had been crowned as monarchs of Portugal, and without a coronation in the capital he was only a designated king.

-Meanwhile, John of Aviz had surrendered the military command of the resistance to Nuno Álvares Pereira.
+Meanwhile, John of Avis had surrendered the military command of the resistance to Nuno Álvares Pereira.
 The general continued to attack cities loyal to the Castilians and to harass the invading army.
-John of Aviz was now focused on diplomatic offensives.
+John of Avis was now focused on diplomatic offensives.
 International politics played an important role in deciding Portuguese affairs.
 In 1384, the Hundred Years' War was at its peak, with English and French forces in a struggle for the crown of France.
 The conflict spilled beyond the French borders, and influenced, for instance, the Western Schism in a papacy only recently moved to Avignon from Rome.
-Castile was a traditional ally of France, so, looking for assistance in England was the natural option for John of Aviz.
+Castile was a traditional ally of France, so, looking for assistance in England was the natural option for John of Avis.
 In May, with Lisbon under siege, an embassy was sent to Richard II of England to make a case for Portuguese independence.
 Richard was seventeen years old in 1384, and power lay with his uncle John of Gaunt, 1st Duke of Lancaster and regent of England.
 Despite initial reluctance to concede men, John of Gaunt finally agreed to levy troops to reinforce the Portuguese army.